Basing a Patent Prosecution Highway (PPH) Request on an allowed UK or EP Patent Application

 PH Based on a Positive PCT Work Product from the EPO

 A positive Written Opinion or International Preliminary Examination Report produced by the EPO in connection with an International patent application, may be used as the basis for a PPH request in a regional patent office or country with which the EPO has a PPH agreement.
-These are currently the Eurasian Patent Office (EAPO) and the patent offices of China, Japan, Korea, USA, Canada, Australia, Russia, Mexico, Singapore, Malaysia, the Philippines, Colombia, Israel and Peru.
+These are currently the Eurasian Patent Office (EAPO) and the patent offices of China, Japan, Korea, USA, Canada, Australia, Russia, Mexico, Singapore, Malaysia, the Philippines, Saudi Arabia, Colombia, Israel and Peru.

 PPH Based on Allowed Claims of a European Patent Application